joelchan/notes/content/Migrated/Q- How might we apply map filter reduce to notes and what other primitives are relevant to this domain.md

 ---
-title: Q- How might we apply map filter reduce to notes and what other primitives are relevant to this domain
+title: "Q- How might we apply map filter reduce to notes and what other primitives are relevant to this domain"
 ---
 Authored By:: [[P- Rob Haisfield]]